dynamsoft-docs/code-parser-docs/introduction/index.md

   International certificate QR code (VDS-NC) in Australia supported.

-## How to start
+## How to use

-There are mainly five steps to use a CodeParser:
+There are mainly four steps to use a CodeParser:

 1. Initialize license

     Before start, it’s essential to set a license which gives you permission to use DCP.
-You can acquire a trial license via the customer portal.
+You can acquire a trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?ver=1.0.0&utm_source=guide&product=dcp&package=js).
 If you purchased a full license, then please use that.

-2. Initialize engine

-    In this step, DCP provides two methods, one to define the path where the WASM resources (the engine files) will be loading from, another to load engine.
-You can call them manually if you want to save some time before creating an instance.

-3. Create Code Parser instance

-    Create a Code Parser instance for later use.
+2. Create Code Parser instance

+    Then you can create a Code Parser instance for later use.
+Since DCP JavaScript Edition is based on JavaScript and WebAssembly, it's designed to load and compile the WASM resources (the engine files) automaticly before creating a instance.
+The methods to set the engine path and to load WASM are also provided.

-4. Set code format
+3. Set code format

-    When the instance is set up, you should set the code format (see EnumCodeFormat) that you want to get information from.
+    When the instance is set up, you should set the code format (see [EnumCodeFormat](../programming/javascript/api-reference/enum/EnumCodeFormat.md)) that you want to get information from.

-5. Parse code
+4. Parse code

-    The `parseData()` method can then be called to get results in a specific format (see EnumResultInfoType).
+    The `parseData()` method can then be called to get results in a specific format (see [EnumResultInfoType](../programming/javascript/api-reference/enum/EnumResultInfoType.md)).

 Note:

 If your input code needs a public key or certificate to help parsing, please set it up beforehand.
-    For example, setting a public key before parsing from South Africa driver license is required, while a certificate is usually needed when parsing from a Vaccination Certificate.
+For example, setting a public key before parsing South Africa driver license is required, while a certificate is usually needed when parsing a COVID-19 Vaccination Certificate.

-For more information about how to use DCP, read more in the user guide.
+For more information about how to use DCP, read more in the [user guide](../programming/javascript/user-guide.md).